 Lesotho appeal courts revokes bail granted to former leader's wife

-MASERU, May 29 (Reuters) - Lesotho's Appeal Court on Friday revoked bail which had been granted to the former prime minister Thomas Thabane's wife, who is accused of murdering the leader's previous spouse.
+MASERU, May 29 (Reuters) - Lesotho's Appeal Court on Friday revoked bail which had been granted to former prime minister Thomas Thabane's wife, who is accused of murdering his previous spouse.

 Maesaiah Thabane was charged with ordering the killing of Thomas Thabane's then estranged wife Lipolelo, who was shot dead near her home in Lesotho's capital, Maseru, in June, 2017.
 She was released on bail in February.